Skip to main content

 Frequently asked questions

 A POD (Payable on Death) beneficiary designation names individuals or entities to receive account funds directly upon the account holder's death, bypassing probate.
 A trust account is retitled into a revocable trust's name, giving the trustee control during life and directing distribution to beneficiaries after death per the trust terms.
 Both methods avoid probate.
 POD is simpler to set up; a trust offers more control over distribution timing and conditions.
-Abound deposit accounts support both options.
+Abound deposit accounts support both options, and because Abound serves only Kentucky, changes are handled at a Kentucky branch or by phone at 800.285.5669 rather than online.

 The outcome depends on the account structure.
 Joint accounts pass to the surviving owner by right of survivorship.
 POD accounts pay directly to named beneficiaries upon submission of a certified death certificate and valid ID.
 Trust accounts transfer to the successor trustee with proper documentation.
 Accounts without beneficiaries, joint owners, or trust designation may require probate.
-Kentucky estates with personal property valued at $15,000 or less may qualify for a Small Estate Affidavit under KRS 391.030.
+Kentucky does not use a general small-estate affidavit; instead, under KRS 391.030 the District Court sets apart up to $30,000 of personal property or deposits to a surviving spouse (or surviving children if no spouse) exempt from administration.
 Contact Abound at 800.285.5669 to begin the claims process.

 Call the Member Resource Branch at 800.285.5669 (Monday-Friday 9:00 AM - 6:00 PM ET, Saturday 9:00 AM - 1:00 PM ET) or visit any of the 13 branch locations in Kentucky.
 Bring a certified death certificate and government-issued photo ID.
 Abound does not publish dedicated death claim forms online; all estate settlement procedures are handled through direct contact with member services.